restcord/restcord/docs/_docs/Guild/Remove Guild Member.md

 ## Description

 Remove a member from a guild.
-Requires &#039;KICK_MEMBERS&#039; permission.
+Requires KICK_MEMBERS permission.
 Fires a Guild Member Remove Gateway event.

 ## Parameters